Los Angeles Wildfires

 Biography

-Lisa Wobbe-Veit is an associate professor of social work, practicum education at the USC Suzanne Dworak-Peck School of Social Work, currently managing master's candidates as the assistant director of practicum education for the school’s Virtual Academic Center.
-A USC faculty member since 2011, Professor Wobbe-Veit played a vital role in the establishment of course materials and practicum procedures, including co-developing a 12-week trauma-responsive school social work training program.
-She oversees the community-based internship experience for all students in her region, from agency placement to practicum completion.
-In addition to her administrative duties as USC, Professor Wobbe-Veit has taught courses across the practicum curriculum, including the Virtual Practicum, Integrative Learning for Social Work Practice I/ II and served as a practicum liaison.
-She previously served as a social work faculty member for the University of Central Florida for four years.
+Lisa Wobbe-Veit is a teaching professor of practicum education at the USC Suzanne Dworak-Peck School of Social Work.
+Serving as the assistant practicum director, she oversees the practicum experience for Master of Social Work candidates enrolled in the Virtual Academic Center (VAC).
+A faculty member since 2011, Wobbe-Veit has been instrumental in establishing VAC course materials and practicum procedures, including co-developing a 12-week trauma-responsive school social work training program.
+She imparts knowledge across the practicum curriculum, teaching courses such as Virtual Practicum and Integrative Learning for Social Work Practice I/II.
+Before joining USC, she was a social work faculty at the University of Central Florida.

-She earned her MSW at Washington University’s Brown School of Social Work with a dual concentration in mental health and children and families, and received a specialization in family therapy.
-She earned her Bachelor of Science from the University of Missouri – Columbia in human development and family studies, with an emphasis in child life therapy.
+Wobbe-Veit holds an MSW from Washington University's Brown School of Social Work, with a dual concentration in mental health and children & families, along with a specialization in family therapy.
+She earned her BS in Human Development and Family Studies with an emphasis in child life therapy from the University of Missouri – Columbia.

 Education